SteveLasker/draft-lasker-vcon-lifecycle/README.md

 - **Data Processor**: Often a third-party service provider who processes data on behalf of the data controller.
 Under Health Insurance Portability and Accountability Act (HIPAA), data processors are referred to as "business associates."
 Data processors may be hired for specialized tasks or to improve efficiency; can subcontract to other processors, creating a chain of responsibility; must operate within the scope defined by the data controller; and are expected to maintain trust and adhere to the controller's guidelines.

+### Additional Terms

-## Additional terms for the purpose of processing a vCon include
+For the purposes of processing a vCon, the following additional terms are used:

 - **Data Recorder**: The organization that records and initiates the vCon, identifying the parties, including the media of the conversation.
 For a phone call, this may include the phone numbers and the audio recording.